margaretmf/margaretmf.github.io/readinglist.md

 #### Reading
 * [The Slave Ship: A Human History](https://www.amazon.com/Slave-Ship-Human-History/dp/0143114255/ref=sr_1_1?crid=1GRVX0L85Q2CS&keywords=the+slave+ship+a+human+history&qid=1640274763&sprefix=the+slave+ship+a+human+history%2Caps%2C51&sr=8-1) by Marcus Rediker
 * [Dreams of Africa in Alabama: The Slave Ship Clotilda and the Story of the Last Africans Brought to America](https://www.amazon.com/Dreams-Africa-Alabama-Clotilda-Africans/dp/0195382935/ref=sr_1_1?crid=5VEOIXOV8KCW&keywords=dreams+of+Africa+in+Alabama+sylviane+a.+diouf&qid=1640354336&sprefix=dreams+of+africa+in+alabama+sylviane+a.+diouf%2Caps%2C57&sr=8-1) by Sylviane A. Diouf
+* Trans Love: An Anthology of Transgender and Non-Binary Voices by Freiya enson
+* Trans Power: Own Your Gender by Juno Roche
+* Transgressive: A Trans Woman on Gender, FEminism, and Politics by Rachel Anne Williams

 ## 2020